Isobuster/imlst/README.md

 \\#\img()<<\parts\part1.gz.001||\parts\part1.dsk.gz.002||\parts\part1.dsk.gz.003\>|part2.dsk>
 file.dsk
 ```
+<h2>Meta files</h2>

+Several types of meta files can be included<br>
+These meta files contain useful information that is parsed and used, but they are not part of the bigger concatenated file.

+- [imlst](https://github.com/Isobuster/imlst/blob/main/README.md#nested-imlst-files) files (see further) *(From IsoBuster 5.5 onwards)*
+- [ibpt](https://github.com/Isobuster/ibpt) files *(From IsoBuster 5.5 onwards)*

 <h2>Nested *.imlst files</h2>

-From IsoBuster 5.5 onwards it is also possible to nest \*.imlst files
+From IsoBuster 5.5 onwards it is also possible to nest \*.imlst files<br>
+Nested \*.imlst files are considered **meta** files in that they contain useful information that is parsed, but the \*.imlst files themselves are not part of the bigger concatenated file.

 <h4>Example</h4>